-The site Department of Education s not have record of wildfire or hazard reduction burn since records have been kept in 1902.
+The site does not have record of wildfire or hazard reduction burn since records have been kept in 1902.

 Bushfires in western Sydney are primarily driven by prevailing westerly to north westerly winds and fuelled by dense vegetation.
 Potential fire runs into the site cannot occur from the northwest or the south.
 Land surrounding the site has been developed or has been cleared for development.